 The majority of the city’s festivities take place on Bourbon Street.
 Everyone spills out onto the streets from the bars and hotels.
 Above the street, balconies are full of visitors and locals celebrating with drinks and tossing beads into the crowds below.

 In our opinion, the best time to appreciate Bourbon Street is during the day.
 It’s quieter (if there isn’t a festival), and sometimes you’ll come across a street jazz band or two, which is always so much fun and makes New Orleans magical.

-While it’s daylight out, you can admire the architecture and history along Bourbon Street.
-Including the ornate ironwork from the balconies that used to signify the wealth of the person, the homeowner.
+While it’s daylight out, you can admire the architecture and history along Bourbon Street, including the ornate ironwork from the balconies that used to signify the wealth of the person, the homeowner.

 2. Take a walking tour of the French Quarter

 One of the things to do in the French Quarter is a walking tour of this historic neighborhood.
-Especially if it’s your first visit, it’s a great introduction, and you’ll learn some great facts that you wouldn’t on your own.
-They’ll take you down intriguing paths and point our nooks and crannies you’d probably miss otherwise.
+Especially if it’s your first visit, it’s a great introduction, and you’ll learn some great facts you wouldn’t on your own.
+They’ll take you down intriguing paths and point out our nooks and crannies you’d probably miss otherwise.

 Free Tours by Foot offers walking tours in the French Quarter and other related tours.
 Highly recommend booking a tour with them.

 Wondering how to spend 3 Days in New Orleans?
 Get a taste of New Orleans with this itinerary.